laflagstad/class-descriptions/00_data_entry/160_ArcticHerbaceousCoastalBeach.md

 ### Floristics

-**Floristics Description:** This [level] is dominated by the grass *Leymus mollis* and indicated by the salt-tolerant forbs *Hockenya peptides* and *Lathyrus japonicus var. maritimus*.
+**Floristics Description:** This [level] is dominated by the grass *Leymus mollis* and indicated by the salt-tolerant forbs *Hockenya peploides* and *Lathyrus japonicus var. maritimus*.
 Throughout the range of this map class *Festuca rubra* and *Mertensia maritima* may also be present.
-Along the Bering Sea coast *Poa eminens, Senecio pseudoarnica, Ligusticum scoticum,* and *Conioselinum Chinese* are more common.
+Along the Bering Sea coast *Poa eminens, Senecio pseudoarnica, Ligusticum scoticum,* and *Conioselinum chinense* are more common.
 While *Festuca baffinensis* and *Cnidium cnidiifolium* are more common components along the Arctic Ocean coast.

 [diagnostic_plot]